 Flexibility is a big perk of surface-mounted lights.
 They come in all shapes and sizes to complement your space.
-Surface-mounted lights may be large or small, and hang low, or sit flush to the ceiling.
+For example, surface-mounted lights may be large or small, and hang low, or sit flush to the ceiling.
 They provide good, quality, lighting and can easily be incorporated into any space.

 Recessed Can Lighting

-Recessed can lighting can also be used throughout an entire space, but it doesn’t provide bright light as a surface mount.
+Further, recessed can lighting can also be used throughout an entire space, but it doesn’t provide bright light as a surface mount.